sinequa/sba-angular/docs/getting-started.md

 - **Modify the application's configuration**.
 Applications can be customized without changing their source code (to some extent).
 There are three possible ways to achieve this:

   - Customizing the configuration of the application's web services, in particular the **query web service**.
-This is approach is documented in the [server configuration](guides/2-server-config.html) guide.
+This approach is documented in the [server configuration](guides/2-server-config.html) guide.
   - Customizing the application's JSON [configuration](tipstricks/configuration.html).
-Each [application](apps/apps.html) has a set of internal settings that can be overriden by adding properties in the "Customization (JSON)" tab of the application.
-This includes typically: the list of facets, metadata, preview highlights, and it allows turning on or off certain functionalities (baskets, saved queries, etc.).
+Each [application](apps/apps.html) has a set of internal settings that can be overridden by adding properties in the "Customization (JSON)" tab of the application.
+This typically includes the list of facets, metadata, and preview highlights, and it allows certain functionalities to be turned on or off (e.g., baskets, saved queries, etc.).
   - Customizing the application's UI with [Vanilla Builder](apps/5-vanilla-builder.html).
 Note that modifying the application in Vanilla Builder does not directly modify its source code.
 It modifies a JSON configuration describing the layout and configuration of each component.
 This configuration is persisted in the administrator's [User Settings](tipstricks/user-settings.html), but it can also be downloaded and reopened later for further customization.

 - **Implement changes in the application code**.
-Making changes in the application's source code is more consequential than changes in the configuration, because there are multiple aspects to consider:
+Making changes in the application's source code is more consequential than changes in the configuration because there are multiple factors to consider:

-  - The versioning of the code (see the [version control](guides/5-version-control.html) guide)
+  - The versioning of the code (see [version control](guides/5-version-control.html) guide)
-  - The process of deployment (see the [deployment](guides/4-deployment.html) guide)
+  - The process of deployment (see [deployment](guides/4-deployment.html) guide)
-  - And most importantly: any change that you apply may eventually conflict with a future update and/or might necessitate future maintenance (see next point).
+  - And most importantly: any change that you apply may eventually conflict with a future update and/or might necessitate future maintenance (see the next point).

 - **Update the SBA Framework**.
 Sinequa regularly [releases](releases/releases.html) new versions of the libraries and applications.
 These updates often introduce breaking changes: